 "Forgive my disturbing you.
 I saw you already in Venice, and have watched you with confused feelings ever since.
 But I could not bring myself to speak to you.
 You did not recognize me.
 I finally told Christine, my wife, what happened in Shuamta.
 I had never dared disturb our marriage with these old, adolescent tales.
-Christine urged me to talk to you and bring you two together. "
+Christine urged me to talk to you and bring you two together."

 Silence befell them.
-Alexandra closed her eyes and sighed.
+Alexandra sighed.
 Persephone's prophecy.
-Dato had come back to her-with the woman who would save him.
+Dato had come back to her-with the only woman who could save him.